NQMVD/boss/README.md

 - shows the **latest version** of the package
 - shows the **installed version** of the package
 - quiet flag to only return with 0 or 1
+- interative flag to ask for user input

 ### Planned
 - check for similar package names (like `pkg-cli`, `pkg-git`, `pkg-bin`, `pkg-2`)